AuReMe/esmecata/article_data/README.md

 esmecata precomputed -i honeybee_esmecata_metdata.tsv -d precomputed_db_honeybee.zip -o output_folder_honeybee
 ```

-For a better change to reproduce the results, it is recommended to use the NCBI Taxonomy database associacted with the dataset.
-The NCBI Taxonomy database can be dwonload from the Zenodo archive (file `ncbi_taxonomy_database.zip`).
-To know which version use, refer to the following table:
+To reproduce the results, it is recommended to use the NCBI Taxonomy database associacted with the dataset.
+The NCBI Taxonomy database can be downloaded from the Zenodo archive (file `ncbi_taxonomy_database.zip`).
+To find the appropriate version, please refer to the following table:

 | dataset                   | UniProt | NCBI Taxonomy |
 |---------------------------|---------|---------------|